Climate-Refugee-Stories/crs-website/content/stories/Climate-Refugees-Post.md

 The Refugee Convention also defines a refugee as someone outside of their country of origin.
 But a majority of people displaced by climate change-related events are displaced, at least at first, within their own countries.

-The **concept of climate refugee is difficult to define**, because the wide-ranging impacts of climate change are hard to measure and predict.
+The concept of climate refugee is difficult to define, because the wide-ranging impacts of climate change are hard to measure and predict.
 Although the UN recognizes the reality of climate change-related displacement, there are currently no protections for climate refugees under international law.

 To make matters more complicated, not everyone likes the term climate refugee.

-Those who like this term argue that it expands the current definition of refugee to demand rights for more people, and that it is more inclusive of all the factors that cause people to leave their homes--political, economic, and environmental--and how those factors often work together.
+Those who like this term argue that it expands the current definition of refugee to demand rights for more people, and that it is more inclusive of all the factors that cause people to leave their homes–political, economic, and environmental–and how those factors often work together.

-Those who dislike this term say that it makes people seem to be powerless victims of climate change, that it is a label often applied by outsiders, and that it assumes an adaptation response to climate change--meaning, an acceptance that relocating people is a solution rather than people obtaining justice on lands that are their home and that they do not want to leave.
+Those who dislike this term say that it makes people seem to be powerless victims of climate change, that it is a label often applied by outsiders, and that it assumes an adaptation response to climate change–meaning, an acceptance that relocating people is a solution rather than people obtaining justice on lands that are their home and that they do not want to leave.

-The University of California's [Critical Refugee Studies Collective](https://criticalrefugeestudies.com/) is a group of scholars, students, and community organizations committed to addressing, "the concerns, perspectives, knowledge production and global imaginings of refugees, asylum seekers, and internally displaced and stateless human beings."
-A co-partner of this project, the Critical Refugee Studies Collective argues for a more expansive definition of the term "refugee" as follows:
+The University of California’s [Critical Refugee Studies Collective](https://criticalrefugeestudies.com/) is a group of scholars, students, and community organizations committed to addressing, “the concerns, perspectives, knowledge production and global imaginings of refugees, asylum seekers, and internally displaced and stateless human beings.”
+A co-partner of this project, the Critical Refugee Studies Collective argues for a more expansive definition of the term “refugee” as follows:

 > Refugees are human beings forcibly displaced within or outside of their land of origin as a result of persecution, conflict, war, conquest, settler/colonialism, militarism, occupation, empire, and environmental and climate-related disasters, regardless of their legal status.
 Refugees can be self-identified and are often unrecognized within the limited definitions proffered by international and state laws, hence may be subsumed, in those instances, under other labels.

-The Critical Refugee Studies Collective envisions a world, "where all refugees are treated and embraced as fellow human beings with all fundamental rights and privileges."
+The Critical Refugee Studies Collective envisions a world, “where all refugees are treated and embraced as fellow human beings with all fundamental rights and privileges.”

-**What do you think?
-Who are Climate Refugees?**
+What do you think?
+Who are Climate Refugees?

 Could climate refugees be: